iost-official/iost-docs/website/versioned_docs/version-3.0.0/2-intro-of-iost/Economic-model.md

 # Resources

 System resources are divided into NET, CPU and RAM.
 We abstract the NET and CPU into GAS payment.
-The use of RAM requires pledge Token.
+The user buys and sells RAM with the system.

 RAM: